manauref/PMGsolver/README.txt

 !    operator is also available respectively.
 For more details !    see M. Francisquez, et. al., Multigrid treatment of implicit !    continuum diffusion, J. of Comp.
 Phys 2017)
 !
+4. Simple Poisson equation
 !
+L(u) = rho
+!    where u=psi the magnetic flux function and rho=current.
+!
+!
+Both simple multigrid (V or gamma cycles) solvers and ! full multigrid (FMG) solvers are available for Poisson equations.
+!
+!
 Though these are 2D solvers, we allow for a 3rd dimension so that !
 PMGsolver effetively supports solving many xy planes of ! independent 2D problems.
+!
+!
+A program with sample usages is given in the repo.
 !
 !
 Manaure Francisquez
 ! mana@dartmouth.edu